CreatiPly/next-ecom-fyp-haseeb/README.md

 # E-commerce Admin Panel (Final Year Project)

-This project was created and submitted by **Haseeb Khan** as part of his Bachelor's Final Year Project at The University of Agriculture, Peshawar.
+This is the admin dashboard portion of the full-stack E-commerce web application developed by **Haseeb Khan** as part of his Final Year Project (FYP) for the Bachelor's in Computer Science at The University of Agriculture, Peshawar.

-## Disclaimer
+## 🚫 Academic Use Disclaimer

+This project was officially submitted and evaluated as part of my academic degree.
-This repository is made public **for learning and portfolio purposes only**.
+It is now part of my public portfolio and is shared **for educational and inspirational purposes only**.

-**Do NOT copy or submit this project as your own academic work.**
+Any reuse of this codebase, UI structure, or logic for academic assignments or Final Year Projects without permission is strictly prohibited.

-Using this project without proper attribution, especially in academic settings, may lead to plagiarism detection and disciplinary actions by your institution.
+Doing so may lead to **plagiarism detection and academic penalties**.

+If you're working on a similar admin system, please use this as a reference to understand concepts—**not as a shortcut**.

+---

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.
+See the [LICENSE](./LICENSE) file for full details.

+> © Haseeb Khan – All Rights Reserved (2025)